Join BPS Now

 Society Magazine

-The Society publishes its own monthly magazine, Small Printer (click Illustration to see a typical front cover) which is distributed free to all members.
+The Society publishes its own bi-monthly magazine, Small Printer (click Here to see a typical magazine) which is distributed free to all members.
 No other magazine caters in quite the same way for the small business or hobby printer.
 Its contents include official and membership news, reviews, articles on the various aspects of printing, instructional features, correspondence, ideas and suggestions, details of suppliers and members' small advertisements.
-Small Printer reaches all society members, whether they live in big towns or in remote places where there is little chance of contact with other printers.
+Small Printer reaches all society members, wherever they live.
 Most of the content of Small Printer is contributed by members having something useful or interesting which they would like to share with other members.
 Click here to email the Editor, Small Printer.

 Together with the magazine, members also receive 'the bundle', which may include items such as examples of members' work, forewarning of Branch Open Days, and other items of interest.
 Members are encouraged to produce their own items for inclusion in the bundle and there is no charge for this unless the item contains advertising.
 Co-operative publications are occasionally produced either by Branches or informally by a number of members working together.